 These are not only used for removing tightening up flat areas of skin, though.
 Other applications of hyaluronic acid fillers include the filling up of marionette lines (those curves that run from the corners of your mouth down along your chin), and the nasolabial folds (the line between the upper corners of your mouth to the outer corners of your nose).
 Additionally, hyaluronic acid fillers can be used to augment the cheeks, the areas under the eyes, the lips, and even the dorsal areas of your hands.

 However, not all fillers are the same.
 A hyaluronic acid filler intended for the filling of the dorsal area of the hands, for example, will not be the same as the filler for the lips.
-While the main composition remains the same, i.e. hyaluronic acid, the intended function of each filler makes for important structural differences.
+While the general composition remains the same, i.e. hyaluronic acid, the intended function of each filler makes for important structural differences.

 The molecular weight, as well as the ways in which the hyaluronic acid molecules are attached together affect the gel’s density and lift-ability.
 Some hyaluronic acid fillers are more stiff and weighty, but hold more water.
 On the other hand, other fillers have a softer, more pliable structure, and are better suited to treat feature present on the surface of the skin.